 - Will overturn if significant weight surcharge on top of the wall is not part of design

-- Will show signs of movement between blocks or will overturn if water is not allowed to drain from behind the wall
+- Will show signs of movement between blocks or will overturn if water is not allowed to drain from behind the wall (No proper drainage system)

-Poorly installed wooden retaining walls
+Poorly installed wood retaining walls

 - Visually distracting if crooked or unlevel